 Unrelated Business Income Tax is the taxes paid by exempt individuals and organizations.

 *AltoIRA provides a website and platform service for administering self-directed Individual Retirement Accounts.
-Empire Trust, Inc. (“Empire”), a non-depository, state-chartered trust company supervised by the Financial Institutions Divisions of the Regulation and Licensing Department of the State of New Mexico), serves as the passive, non-discretionary custodian for AltoIRA accounts pursuant to Section 408 of the Internal Revenue Code.
-Empire Trust delegates to AltoIRA, as administrator and agent administrative functions of the custodian with respect to AltoIRA accounts, and these functions are performed using AltoIRA’s technology.
+Alto Trust Co., a non-depository, state-chartered trust company supervised by the Financial Institutions Divisions of the Regulation and Licensing Department of the State of New Mexico), serves as the passive, non-discretionary custodian for AltoIRA accounts pursuant to Section 408 of the Internal Revenue Code.
+Alto Trust Co. delegates to AltoIRA, as administrator and agent administrative functions of the custodian with respect to AltoIRA accounts, and these functions are performed using AltoIRA’s technology.